bmanders716/bmanders716.github.io/cookbook.md

 Plain Plum Cake.

-_Ingredients_--1†lb. of flour.
+_Ingredients_--1‡¨¢. of flour.
-               º†lb. of dripping.
+               Ï†¨b. of dripping.
-               º†lb. of currants.
+               Ï†¨b. of currants.
-               Ω pint of milk.
+               Ì†∞int of milk.
-               º†lb. of sugar.
+               Ï†¨b. of sugar.
                2 teaspoonfuls of baking powder.

 _Method._--Rub the dripping into the flour.